-Cult filmmaker John Waters wrote and documented some truly iconic femme characters.
-Annie Fell muses about how Waters’s heroines – in all their filthy, rotten, deviant, chain-smoking, cussing, chicken-fucking glory – are both important representations and a thrill to watch.
+Cult filmmaker John Waters created some truly iconic femme characters.
+We look back at how Waters’s heroines – in all their filthy, rotten, deviant, chain-smoking, cussing, chicken-fucking glory – are both important representations and a thrill to watch.
+By Annie Fell.

 Every bad girl needs a pair of cha cha heels.
 Like nearly every other important thing I know, I learned this from John Waters.
 The reigning Prince of Puke made his career championing bad girls, writing skanky, scheming characters like Dawn Davenport and Wanda Woodward.
 He employed them in the cast and crew of his Dreamland Productions team, many his friends from when he was a teen delinquent in Baltimore.
 Movies like Pink Flamingos and Female Trouble are celluloid shrines to his scummy femme muses.
 His characters were women who scammed, who stole, and sometimes killed, and his friends were the ones who relished in bringing them to life.
 To be a Dreamland girl was to be the ultimate Bad Girl.